 #7 Turnip Rock is an Easy Paddle

 Paddling to turnip rock is not hard.
 Located at the tip of the thumb, it’s about a four hour round trip from Port Austin.
 This small guide offers a local point of view to avoid problems with the local law enforcement and property owners while being able to enjoy a unique natural wonder.

 #6 Turnip Rock is on Private Property

 Despite its uniqueness, this natural wonder is located in the Pointe Aux Barques Cottage Community and is private land.
 Thus the only way to access it is from the water.
 Fortunately, that can easily be achieved by canoe or kayak.
 This means that you can’t go feet dry.
 Stay in the water.
+The area around the rock is monitored and even the topic of an Instagram account.
 If you must get out of our kayak stay as close to the water’s edge as possible.
 (Unless its an emergency)

 #5 Paddling Near the Rock on Busy Weekends

 During the weekends the number of paddlers can get quite large.
 If the area around the rock is crowded consider paddling a few hundred yards past the rock and view the overhangs and cave features that border the Pointe Aux Barques community.
 During the late 1800s, the cave were hideouts for fugitives.
 It’s worth taking a few minutes to explore.
 You may be tempted to get out of your kayak and climb the rocks for a view.
 This is a no-no and there are several signs reminding not to trespass.
 (IMHO these signs are obtrusive, and possibly illegal as they are posted under the high watermark of Lake Huron)